seng438-winter-2022/seng438-a5-Lucas-Ion/Assignment5-Group33/A5-Group33.md

 | Alden Lien                |   |

 # Introduction
-In this lab we were tasked with
+In this lab we were tasked with using and comparing two ways to analyze failure rates.
+For this lab the two tools we needed to use were C-SFRAT and an RDC Chart.
 #

 # Assessment Using Reliability Growth Testing